mjvar/intro-to-interactive-media/midtermProject/README.md

 * Title screen and menu
 * All 12 levels (!!)
 * 2 unique types of shooters: a Sniper that shoots in your direction, and a Berserker that shoots in a spiral around itself
-* And new pixel art that isn't as ugly:
+* And new pixel art that (comparatively) isn't as ugly:

 <img src="images/base.png" width="100px"> <img src="images/ul.png" width="100px"> <img src="images/shooty.png" width="100px">